yingxiali/multi-omics-data/README.md

 The third one are the R files whose labels contain "Functions_AnalysisCluster".
 These feature functions which are used for applying the various considered feature selection and classification methods.

 The fouth one are the R files whose labels contain "Evaluation_AnalysisCluster_fivemethods.R".
 It allows replication to evaluate our results.

+The five one are the R files whose labels contain "figures.R".
+It allows to reproduce the graphs of our results.

 #Further details on the different R scripts